 In the Philippines, a country where plenty of nursing graduates end up jobless or switch to other careers, such an opportunity to work in esteemed institutions like the United Kingdom’s National Health Service couldn’t come at a better time.

 An overseas nurse who successfully lands a job in the NHS is bound to receive many benefits per UK’s labor laws and at par with what local nurses would receive.
-But more than just monetary and work-related benefits, nursing is a highly respected profession and foreign nurses often receive honors (see Filipino nurse Joy Ongcachuy conferred with Order of the British Empire).
+But more than just monetary and work-related benefits, nursing is a highly respected profession and foreign nurses often receive honors.

-Everyone who joins the NHS is guaranteed wages that match their skills, abilities and work responsibilities.
-Not only that, they are also granted every opportunity for career and personal growth through training and personal development.
+Everyone who joins the NHS is guaranteed wages that match their skills, abilities, and work responsibilities.
+Not only that but they are also granted every opportunity for career and personal growth through training and personal development.

 Still unconvinced?
 Here are some of the benefits you as a nurse will receive in an institution synonymous with high-quality healthcare in the UK.